About

 Click Here To See Projects

 • My name is Brittany Finlay and I am the External Relations Coordinator for the DiPo team.
-I am also a Senior Research Associate and currently involved in several different projects that focus on improving delivery and design of disability services and supports in Canada.
+I am also a Senior Research Associate and currently involved in several different projects that focus on improving delivery and design of disability services and supports in Canada, including management of the ADVANCE Network.
 My academic background includes a Bachelor of Science in Neuroscience from McGill University and a Master of Public Policy from the University of Calgary.

 Find Brittany on LinkedIn and ResearchGate